DevashishX/devtext/README.md

 * Pageup and Pagedown
 _ _ _ _ _ _ _ _ _
-If Time permits following features are to be done:
-* Simple File Encryption / Decryption
-* Simple Word Prediction
-* Auto Code Complete

 _ _ _ _ _ _ _ _ _

 >Developed by  Devashish Gaikwad : COEP IT : 111608023